 The club and its members shall ensure that all members, playing and non-playing, abide by the ECB Code of Condut which incorporates the Spirit of Cricket and by the Laws of Cricket.

 The Club shall adopt and implement the ECB Safe Hands – Cricket Policy for Safeguarding Children any any future versions of the policy.

+The Club shall adopt and implement the ECB Club Inclusion and Diversity Policy and any future versions of this policy

 Membership and Subscriptions.

-Membership shall be open to anyone interested in the sport of cricket regardless of sex, age, dissibility, ethnicity, nationality, or sexual orientation, upon application and upon payment of the requisite subscription.
-A personal reference may be requested.
+Membership shall be open to anyone interested in the sport of cricket regardless of sex, age, dissibility, ethnicity, nationality, or sexual orientation, upon application and upon payment of the requisite subscription..
 The club Committee may refuse membership, or remove it, only for good cause such as conduct or character likely to bring the club or cricket into disrepute.
 Any appeal against a refusal or removal may be made to the Committee who shall appoint an Appeals Committee to hear the appeal.

 Honorary membership shall be granted to any person at the discretion of the Committee.